Enterprise-connect/documentation/TLS _Plugin_userDoc.md

-## TLS Plugin Deployement.
+## TLS Plugin Deployment.
 ### TLS Plugin
-Unlike the usual setup use cases for EC, the this plugin can be used in scenarios where the connectivity between the EC Server agent and the data-source has to be encrypted.
-The most common use case is connecting to an end point ( data-source) using the "https" protocol over the port 443 instead of a regular "http" connection.
+Unlike the usual setup use cases for EC, the TLS plugin can be used in scenarios where the connectivity between the EC Server agent and the data-source has to be encrypted.
+The most common use case is connecting to an end point (data-source) using the "https" protocol over the port 443 instead of a regular "http" connection.

 The plugin is always configured with the EC Server.
 ![TLS Plugin arch](docs/TLSPluginSetup.png)